kevinwairimu/EXCELL/DASHBOARDS/HR ANALYSIS/README.txt

 ---

 ## 📊 Key Insights
-- **Regional imbalance:** Region A accounts for 45% of employees, suggesting over‑concentration in one area.
+- **Regional imbalance:** Central region accounts for more employees, suggesting over‑concentration in one area and south region accounts less employees.
-- **Performance distribution:** 20% of employees consistently score below average, highlighting potential training needs.
+- **Performance distribution:**employees consistently score an average of 2.5 our of 6, highlighting potential training needs.
-- **Gender gap:** Male employees earn on average 12% more than female employees in similar roles.
+- **salary gap:** hr specialist earn on average more than  employees in other roles.
-- **Leave patterns:** High leave frequency in Department X may indicate workload or morale issues.
+- **Leave patterns:** High leave frequency by managers & hr specialist may indicate workload or morale issues or easly access to leave.
+- **Age distribution:** High number of female in the lower age group while male are more in the upper age group suggesting hiring process is balancing age_gender distribution

 ---

 ## ✅ Recommendations
 - **Talent diversification:** Expand hiring in underrepresented regions to balance workforce distribution.
 - **Training programs:** Implement targeted development initiatives for low‑performing employees.
-- **Compensation review:** Conduct salary audits to address gender pay disparities.
+- **Compensation review:** Conduct salary audits to address  pay disparities.
-- **Workload management:** Investigate Department X’s leave trends and adjust staffing or policies accordingly.
+- **Leaves policy management:** Investigate leave trends and adjust staffing or policies accordingly.

 ---